Autoimmune Disease That Causes Digestive Tract Inflammation

 Expert Pediatric Stoma Surgery and Care

 Some of our pediatric patients require a temporary or permanent colostomy or ileostomy to manage waste.
 Your child’s physician might recommend this option depending on the severity of their Crohn’s disease.
-The Penn State Children’s Hospital surgery team specializes in these procedures and performs hundreds of them each year.
+The Penn State Health Children’s Hospital surgery team specializes in these procedures and performs hundreds of them each year.
 We also offer specialized support for you and your child as your entire family adjusts to this new therapy type.

 Penn State Health IBD BioBank